SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Introduction

-Inspired by this observation, we propose \texttt{\textbf{\acronym}}, an RL-based policy acceleration framework designed to efficiently explore and acquire faster task execution behaviors. \texttt{\acronym} fine-tunes a pre-trained policy using sparse rewards and a standard RL algorithm, reducing task completion time while preserving the near-perfect success rate of the pre-trained policy.
-To mimic the human strategy of intentionally rushing, we pre-train the policy on speed-augmented demonstrations that expose it to a range of action tempos, including unseen tempos faster than the original demonstrations.
-Starting from this tempo-enriched policy, the subsequent RL phase quickly narrows down to safe yet fast tempos and refines out-of-distribution actions to further improve task execution speed and success rate.
+Inspired by this observation, we propose \texttt{\textbf{\acronym}}, an RL-based policy acceleration framework designed to efficiently explore and acquire faster task execution behaviors. \texttt{\acronym} fine-tunes a pre-trained policy using sparse rewards and a standard RL algorithm to reduce task completion time while preserving the high success rate of the pre-trained policy.
+To mimic the human strategy of intentionally testing different tempos of action, we pre-train the policy on speed-augmented demonstrations that expose it to a range of action tempos, including unseen tempos faster than the original demonstrations.
+Starting from this tempo-enriched policy, the subsequent RL fine-tuning jointly selects fast yet safe tempos and refines the accelerated actions, further improving task execution speed and the success rate of the accelerated behavior.

-To obtain the tempo-enriched policy, we pre-train a diffusion-based imitation learning policy on speed-augmented demonstration data.
+To obtain the tempo-enriched policy, we pre-train a generative imitation learning policy on speed-augmented demonstration data.
 The speed-augmented data is generated by synthetically accelerating the actions in the original demonstrations using acceleration factors sampled from a predefined distribution.
-Specifically, each action sequence in the demonstrations is randomly downsampled to synthesize accelerated actions, while deferring the refinement necessary to account for the ignored control dynamics and geometric constraints to the fine-tuning phase.
+Specifically, each action sequence in the demonstrations is downsampled with a randomly sampled factor to synthesize accelerated actions, while deferring the decision of feasible action speed and action refinement to the fine-tuning phase.
 Behavior cloning with action chunking~\citep{aloha,chi2024diffusionpolicy} embeds the arbitrary tempos in the augmented action sequences into the policy, leveraging the diffusion-based policy's multimodal action distribution.

-Our experiments on robotic manipulation benchmarks evaluate RL-based policy acceleration methods for reducing task execution time.
-We first show that fine-tuning a pre-trained policy via RL with sparse rewards effectively accelerates policy execution while retaining a high success rate, but suffers from poor sample efficiency.
-We then demonstrate that our method substantially improves the sample efficiency of existing RL approach without compromising the final success rate or execution speed.
-Compared to other baselines, including methods using constant acceleration factors and a method without direct policy fine-tuning~\citep{yuan2025speedtuning}, our method achieves the greatest improvement in sample efficiency and quick recovery of success rate.